-The community participants collaborating with the professional artists in this proposed project are the Keyholders.
-They are an ad hoc group of 20 individuals from the community of people diagnosed with developmental and intellectual disabilities (such as autism, Down syndrome, etc.).
-The Keyholders are a group of musicians who all have a keen interest in making music, whether or not they have previous musical experience.
+The community participants collaborating with the professional artists at Keys To The Studio are people diagnosed with neurocognitive disabilities (developmental and intellectual disabilities such as autism, Down syndrome, etc.) who all have a keen interest in making music (the “Keyholders”).
 Most of the young musicians coming together for this project say they have no other way to pursue the exploration of their musical artistry.
 Without Keys To The Studio, the practice of art would wither from some participants’ lives.

 At Keys To The Studio, respect, access, equal participation in society and social connections with people who share an interest in music replace the former exclusionary ways.
 Keyholders’ unique artistic expression gains recognition and acclaim from artists, peers, audiences, caregivers and the public.
 In the words of one Keyholder “I liked everything about Keys To The Studio, like creating something that hasn’t been created before.
 I learned that anything in the world is possible with a little bit of music.
 Keys To The Studio means learning and giving the knowledge— receive a little, give a little.
 Music…lifts you off the ground and makes fantasy come to reality… and makes life.“

 Brett Balaban is an M.C. and vocalist, who has appeared on CBC-Radio’s “Definitely Not the Opera” and been invited to workshop at Harbourfront with the touring Australian theatre company Back To Back.
 Brett has endeared himself to audiences at Keys To The Studio concerts since it began, with his unique, comedic and moving style of performance that he describes as “all by heart and proving points”.
 He is the first Keyholder to study the harp and his song “Everybody Has A Disability” is frequently performed by the band at Keys.